allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 * toolset.

-So if you create a proof-of-concept project, with a minor business impact if things go wrong, you probably want to do things fast and scrappy.
+So if you create a proof-of-concept project, with a minor business impact if things go wrong, you probably want to do things quick and dirty.
 On the other hand, if you create a high-impact financial system, you need to take things more seriously.

 BigFlow allows you to adapt to a situation, you can: